wso2/docs-mg/en/docs/concepts/rate-limiting.md

 Subscription-level throttling tiers are set to an API during the API implementation.
 When a user subscribes to the API through the developer portal, the subscription-level throttling tiers selected for the API will be listed from which one can be selected.

-Based on the selected tier, a subscriber will be throttled out upon reaching the maximum number of requests specified in the tier, see [Subscription-level throttling (API Publisher)]({{apim_path}}/learn/rate-limiting/setting-throttling-limits/#subscription-level-throttling-api-publisher).
+Based on the selected tier, a subscriber will be throttled out upon reaching the maximum number of requests specified in the tier, see [subscription-level throttling (API Publisher)]({{apim_path}}/learn/rate-limiting/setting-throttling-limits/#subscription-level-throttling-api-publisher).

 #### Application-level throttling (application developer)